Spending the holidays in Vail with family? Here are some activities to enjoy with everyone.

 Every Tuesday and Thursday, a naturalist at Walking Mountains Science Center guides a backcountry snowshoe excursion through the White River National Forest.
 It’s the perfect way to safely escape ski crowds and sink into the tranquil mountain environment.
 You’ll learn about Colorado’s wildlife and snowpack, among other local facts.

 If you want to venture deeper into the backcountry, try a half-day hike, which go farther than the snowshoe explorations.
-Most cover 3-4 miles on moderate terrain.
+Most cover 3 to 4 miles on moderate terrain.

 Take in a show